Benefits Overview: Out of Home Placement

 If you are a caregiver who has recently had a child in foster care placed in your home, we want to help.
 Call us at the Apple Health Core Connections phone number, 1-844-354-9876 (TTD/TTY: 711) so we can assist members with:

 - PCP assignments and changes within 72 hours of a placement change

 - Connecting to Health Care Coordinators to help manage chronic conditions, provide coaching, and make arrangements for needed medical services/supplies

 We are here for you.
 Please contact us with questions as soon as a placement change takes place so we can keep members cared for throughout the transitions.

 Coordinated Care will cover eye exams every 12 months for members under age 21 and every 24 months for members 21 and over.
 To find a vision provider, search our Provider Directory and select “Vision” for type of provider.

-Hardware (the eye glasses themselves) is covered for members under 21 years of age with the Washington Apple Health program.
-Click here to find a list of locations where you may purchase eye wear.
+Hardware (the eye glasses themselves) is covered for members under 21 years of age with the Apple Health coverage.
+Click to find a list of locations where you may purchase eye wear.
 Under Specialty, select "Eyewear Supplier."